smarchini/hybrid-fenwick-tree/README.md

 template parameter *k* and performs linear searches on *k* words with a much smaller underlining Fenwick tree.
 You probably need **Stride**.

-Both these implementations relies on the Fenwick tree of your choice and they are available under the `hft::ranking` namespace.
+Both these implementations relies on a Fenwick tree (of your choice) and they are available under the `hft::ranking` namespace.

 # Usage and examples